NuGet/docs.microsoft.com-nuget/docs/api/symbol-package-publish-resource.md

 ## Push a symbol package

-> [!Note]
-> nuget.org has [additional requirements](NuGet-Protocols.md) for interacting with the push endpoint.
-For snupkg constraints see [symbol package constraints](../create-packages/Symbol-Packages-V2.md).

 nuget.org supports pushing new symbol packages format ([snupkg](../create-packages/Symbol-Packages-V2.md)) using the following API.

+    PUT https://www.nuget.org/api/v2/symbolpackage

-Symbol package with the provided ID and version can be submitted multiple times.
+Symbol packages with the same ID and version can be submitted multiple times.
 A symbol package will be rejected in the following cases.
-- A package with the same Id and Version does not exist.
+- A package with the same ID and version does not exist.
-- A symbol package with the same Id and Version was pushed but is not yet published.
+- A symbol package with the same ID and version was pushed but is not yet published.
 - The symbol package ([snupkg](../create-packages/Symbol-Packages-V2.md)) is invalid (see [symbol package constraints](../create-packages/Symbol-Packages-V2.md)).

-Other package sources may support different contracts.

-    PUT https://www.nuget.org/api/v2/symbolpackage
+For snupkg constraints see [symbol package constraints](../create-packages/Symbol-Packages-V2.md).

 ### Request parameters